Key Learning Points

 ‘Tonifying’-type acupuncture here might be counter-productive, worsening the symptoms.

-The right acupuncture for accumulation of food can be astonishingly beneficial.
+The right acupuncture for accumulation of food can be astonishingly beneficial and often quick to act.

 The deficient type of accumulation of food happens because the child’s digestive system is unable to cope with even a little food: